Kimbap or Gimbap (김밥) is a Korean dish made from cooked rice and other ingredients that are rolled in gim and served in

 The Korean Wave (Hallyu) or Korean fever refers to the sudden increase in global popularity of South Korean culture around the world in the last ten years.
 This is largely because of the Korean entertainment industry, and the popularity of K-drama and K-pop.
 I have been a great fan of many Korean dramas and variety shows.
 The world of K-dramas often features mouthwatering food dishes.
-It’s hard to watch drama and get craving for ramyun.
-There is nothing better than trying out a new food or recipe, I can list a lot of number Korean foods I want to try and one of them is kimbap.
+It’s hard to watch drama and get cravings for ramyun.
+There is nothing better than trying out new food or recipe, I can list a lot of Korean foods I want to try and one of them is kimbap.

 Kimbap vs Sushi

-Kim or gim meas dried sheets of laver seaweed in Korean.
+Kim or gim means dried sheets of laver seaweed in Korean.
 Bap or bop means rice.
 Therefore, Kimbap or Gimbap (김밥) is a Korean dish made from cooked rice and other ingredients that are rolled in gim and served in bite-sized slices.
 Korean kimbap are rice rolls that look a lot like sushi.
-However kimbap‘s appearance usually more colorful and healthier because it uses many vegetables inside.
-It is also often sold and wraped in aluminium foil.
+However, kimbap‘s appearance usually more colorful and healthier because it uses many vegetables inside.
+It is also often sold wrapped in aluminum foil.
 It is usually eaten at picnics and outdoor events because of its convenience and portability.
 Traditional fillings include seasoned vegetables, egg, meat, but these days anything goes.

 Varieties of Kimbap

 Kimbap has a lot of variety, and below are the most common variation:

 - Chamci Kimbap (참치김밥) is filled with tuna and other vegetables